vijayibm/kubernetes/README.md

 # Kubernetes The Hard Way On VirtualBox

-This tutorial walks you through setting up Kubernetes the hard way on a local machine using VirtualBox.
+This tutorial walks you through setting up Kubernetes on a local machine using KVM Hypervisor.
 This guide is not for people looking for a fully automated command to bring up a Kubernetes cluster.
 If that's you then check out [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine), or the [Getting Started Guides](http://kubernetes.io/docs/getting-started-guides/).

-Kubernetes The Hard Way is optimized for learning, which means taking the long route to ensure you understand each task required to bootstrap a Kubernetes cluster.
+This Kubernetes tutorial is optimized for learning, which means taking the long route to ensure you understand each task required to bootstrap a Kubernetes cluster.

 This tutorial is a modified version of the original developed by [Kelsey Hightower](https://github.com/kelseyhightower/kubernetes-the-hard-way).
-While the original one uses GCP as the platform to deploy kubernetes,  we use VirtualBox and Vagrant to deploy a cluster on a local machine.
+While the original one uses GCP as the platform to deploy kubernetes,  we use KVM Hypervisor to deploy a cluster on a local machine.
 If you prefer the cloud version, refer to the original one [here](https://github.com/kelseyhightower/kubernetes-the-hard-way)

 Another difference is that we use Docker instead of containerd.
 There are a few other differences to the original and they are documented [here](docs/differences-to-original.md)